Knowledge Graphs in Practice: Characterizing their Users, Challenges, and Visualization Opportunities: Knowledge Graph Challenges

 In the end, an enormous amount of time and effort is spent to create a KG that might not necessarily have utility for its users.
 P18 was adamant that a simpler version of their company's KG would have better met the end users' needs -- leading to its wider adoption. }

 \end{itemize}

 \begin{itemize}[leftmargin=0pt,topsep=4pt, partopsep=0pt,itemsep=2pt,parsep=2pt]

 \item[]{\textbf{Non-standardized Nomenclature:} Another challenge is a lack of standardized nomenclature, in which different groups of people may use one word to describe multiple meanings, or alternatively use various terms to describe the same concept: \begin{displayquote} There’s this concept of profit.
 What does profit mean?
-Well, it’s actually this really complicated math that's not in the source.
+Well, it’s actually this complicated math that's not in the source.
 So we go talk to different people, and they're gonna have different answers.
 One word can mean multiple things to multiple people. -P17 \end{displayquote} }

-\item[]{\textbf{Organizational Politics and a Lack of Sustainability:} Across enterprise settings, KGs can fail to be adopted for political reasons, or fail to be maintained due to its long-term unsustainability: \begin{displayquote} Was our knowledge graph successful?
+\item[]{\textbf{Organizational Politics and Unsustainability:} Across enterprise settings, KGs can fail to be adopted for political reasons, or fail to be maintained due to its long-term unsustainability: \begin{displayquote} Was our knowledge graph successful?
 No. The reason for failure was more political.
 You need funding and resources from leadership, but the interest died out. -P18 \end{displayquote} Organizational issues are often cited as a major reason for AI and ML models failing to be adopted in industry settings\cite{passi2018trust}. }

 \item[]{\textbf{Too Many Hammers, Not Enough Talking:} While research continues to focus on optimizing knowledge graph databases and query languages, P17 told us that many technological problems are already solved.
-Instead, P17 believes computer scientists need to be open to addressing KG-related social problems:
+Instead, P17 believes computer scientists need to be open to addressing the social problems related to KGs:

 \begin{displayquote} We can build faster graph database systems.
 Is it intellectually challenging to go do that?
 Definitely.
-But is that going to improve and push the barrier for the world to take unknowns and turn them into knowns?
+But is that going to push the barrier for the world to take unknowns and turn them into knowns?
 Honestly, no. We don’t need more hammers.
 We need to go figure out how to use the hammers\ldots This is where computer scientists can get uncomfortable, doing qualitative methods. -P17 \end{displayquote} }

 \end{itemize}